-Q: How do I get to the workshop in Pasadena?
+Q: How do I get to the workshop in Hilo?

-A: If you are flying, you should plan to arrive and depart from either Los Angeles International Airport (LAX) or Hollywood Burbank International Airport (BUR).
+A: You should plan to arrive and depart from Hilo International Airport (ITO).

 Q: Where will the workshop be held?

-A: Participant lodging and most workshop sessions will take place at the Westin Pasadena: 191 N Los Robles Ave., Pasadena, CA, USA.
+A: Participant lodging and most workshop sessions will take place at the Grand Naniloa Hotel, with 1-2 days at other sites in Hilo.